Skip to Content

 Enable

-1. Visit your vault in the MPCVault Web Console and open the Team & Tx policies page.
+1. In the MPCVault Web Console , open your target vault and go to Team & Tx policies page.

-2. Click +New Client Signer to enter editing state.
+2. Click + New Client Signer to enter edit mode.

-3. In editing mode, click +New Client Signer again to add a new signer.
+3. Click + New Client Signer again to add a new signer.

 4. Enter the required info (including the public key from above) and click Continue.